Study art history, architecture, and Buddhism across northern India on the Tibetan Plateau.

 Learn inside and outside the classroom.

-This program infuses learning in traditional and nontraditional formats as students travel from Delhi across remote areas of northern India.
+This program provides learning in traditional and nontraditional formats as you travel from Delhi across remote areas of northern India.
 In-classroom lectures are interspersed with site visits, readings, Hindi language classes in overnight camps, hikes, treks, picnics, and painting excursions.